Skip to Content

 Liquorice root is a tea for anxiety because it is an adrenal toner.
 Adrenal glands produce hormones that help regulate essential functions in our body – one of those being how we handle stress.
 So as an adrenal toner, liquorice can help fight stress and restlessness.

-With excessive use, it in fact be toxic to us – read more about the warning here.
+With excessive use, it in fact be toxic to us.

 Make Your Own Tea Blend For Anxiety

-You don’t have to choose one tea for anxiety, try mixing some together for a tasty anxiety reducing elixir.
-For example, try a floral herbal blend by mixing some lavender and chamomile together.
+You don’t have to choose one specific tea for anxiety either, try mixing some together for a tasty anxiety reducing elixir.
+For example, try a floral herbal blend by mixing some lavender and chamomile together, or pick up the pre-made blend.

 Or if you want some caffeine, try black tea with liquorice for sweetness instead of sugar.
 Try a bunch of different options and see what works for you!